-- Enabled CPU Cores-This setting selects the number of active CPU cores for the processor.
-Valid values are All, 7, 6, 5, 4, 3, 2, or 1.
-The default value is All. - Turbo Boost-This setting enables or disables Intel Turbo Boost technology.
+- C-States-This setting enables or disables CPU power management.
 The default value is Enabled.
-Enabling Turbo Boost allows CPU cores to run at higher than their base frequency for short durations, while other cores are idle.
-Enabling Turbo Boost can also increase application jitter, so care should be taken when enabling this setting on a Real Time system.
-To achieve maximum possible Turbo Boost frequencies, also enable the C-States setting. - C-States-This setting enables or disables CPU power management.
-The default value is Enabled.
 Enabling C-States allows the processor to put idle CPU cores to sleep, allowing active cores to run at higher than base frequencies when Turbo Boost is enabled.
-Enabling C-States can increase application jitter, so care should be taken when enabling this setting on a Real Time system.
-When the BIOS is configured to boot LabVIEW Real-Time, C-States will be automatically disabled. - Hardware Prefetcher-This setting enables or disables CPU cache hardware prefetching.
-The default value is Enabled.
-Enabling hardware prefetching can increase system performance for some applications, but can cause control algorithms to behave less deterministically. - Adjacent Cache Prefetcher-This setting enables or disables prefetching of adjacent cache lines from memory to the CPU cache.
-The default value is Enabled.
-Enabling adjacent cache line prefetching can increase system performance for some applications, but can cause control algorithms to behave less deterministically. - Data Cache Unit (DCU) Prefetcher-This setting enables or disables prefetching of the next cache line when accessing very recently used data in an ascending fashion.
-The default value is Enabled.
-Enabling DCU prefetching can increase system performance for some applications, but can cause control algorithms to behave less deterministically. - Intel VT-d-This setting enables or disables Intel® Virtualization Technology for Directed I/O (VT-d).
-The default value is Enabled.
-Enabling VT-d provides enhanced I/O virtualization support, but can cause control algorithms to behave less deterministically.
+Enabling C-States can increase application jitter, so be careful when enabling this setting on a Real Time system.
+When the BIOS is configured to boot LabVIEW Real-time, C-States is disabled automatically.
+To manually enable C-States when in LabVIEW Real-Time mode, refer to the LabVIEW RT Configuration Overrides Submenu. - Hardware Prefetcher-This setting enables or disables CPU cache hardware prefetching.
+The default value is Disabled when booting LabVIEW Real-Time, enabled when booting other OSs.
+Enabling hardware prefetching can increase system performance for some applications, but can cause control algorithms to behave less deterministically. - Adjacent Cache Line Prefetch-This setting enables or disables prefetching of adjacent cache lines from memory to the CPU cache.
+The default value is Disabled when booting LabVIEW Real-Time, enabled when booting other OSs.
+Enabling adjacent cache line prefetching can increase system performance for some applications, but can cause control algorithms to behave less deterministically.